Engineering spectro-temporal light states with physics-embedded deep learning: Experimental implementations

-\Blue{To implement these methods experimentally, we constructed two distinct P-CNN networks: "Network-Soliton" (Net-S) and "Network-Dispersive" (Net-D), as illustrated in Fig.~\ref{F1}(b).
+To implement these methods experimentally, we constructed two distinct P-CNN networks: "Network-Soliton" (Net-S) and "Network-Dispersive" (Net-D), as illustrated in Fig.~\ref{F2}(a).
 These networks are designed to handle different pulse energy regimes.
-For pulse energies $\lessapprox$ 2 nJ, the EDFA facilitates nonlinear spectral broadening through SPM, as shown in Fig.~\ref{F1}(a).
-This regime operates in the anomalous dispersion domain, leading to spectral sidelobe generation and soliton formation.
-For higher pulse energies, a cascade of EDFA and HNF generates SC characterized by an ultra-broadband dispersive wave, blueshifted into the normal dispersion regime.}
+For pulse energies $\sim $ 2 nJ, a cascade nonlinear process generates SC characterized by an ultra-broadband dispersive wave, blueshifted into the normal dispersion regime.
+These results are reported below under "Dispersive Wave".
+For lower pulse energies, the EDFA facilitates nonlinear spectral broadening through SPM.
+This regime operates in the anomalous dispersion domain, leading to spectral sidelobe generation and "soliton" formation.